-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 The KSP includes traffic enforcement and inspection activities in its quarterly reporting and commanders are encouraged to monitor, evaluate and correct deficiencies in enforcement and activity.
 The KSP does not utilize MCSAP funding for non-CMV activities or for CMV stops without an inspection.